SAZZAD1Q2/GlobeTrekker/README.md

-# 📖 math_magician <a name="math_magician"></a>
+# 📖 GlobeTrekker <a name="GlobeTrekker"></a>

 > It is a math_magician project.
-I make some changes so that the math operation works properly in my calculator.
+I make some changes so that show the world's map and nations.
 Here I created the full layout of my website.

-**math_magician** is a Microverse assined project.
-In this project I will apply React step by step.
+**GlobeTrekker ** is a Microverse assined project.
+In this project I will apply React and Redux step by step.

 ## 🛠 Built With <a name="built-with"></a>
 <li>React</li>
 <li>Components</li>
-<li>JavaScript</li>
+<li>Redux</li>

 ### Tech Stack <a name="tech-stack"></a>